hturnbull93/react-calculator/README.md

 - Assign newDisplayValue using a ternary operator instead of if else blocks.
 - Covert other blocks to single line statements.

+### setOperator Functionality

+Wrote a test that setOperator updates the value of selectedOperator.
+Red.